JhengWeiSu/azure-ai-vision-face-api-mcp-server/README.md

 # Azure AI Vision Face API MCP Server
-Introducing a Face Detection and Recognition MCP Server to allow the embedding of face attribute detection and similar face recognition during Agentic AI workflows.
+Introducing a Face Detection and Recognition MCP Server to allow the embedding of face attribute detection and face recognition during Agentic AI workflows.

 ## Face Detection and Recognition API